rismay/rismay.github.io/rismay.docc/projects.md

 - **Wrkstrm libraries:** Toolkit for CLI platforms, logging, and system utilities.
 - **Common Swift:** Shared foundations like CommonShell and CommonProcess.

+## What to expect

+- Product thinking paired with strong engineering fundamentals.
+- Systems that scale across multiple workstreams.
+- Clear, readable tooling built for humans first.

 ## Topics

 ### Apps